burningmoth/burningmoth-updater-wp/README.md

 # WordPress Extension Updater
-Checks for, downloads and installs updates to an individual theme or plugin hosted by third party.
+Checks for updates to an individual theme or plugin hosted by third party.

 ## Installation
 After installing this library to a plugin or theme include the `register.php` file in it anywhere so long as it's before the `init` action hook is called.